nathanEngineer/tic-tac-toe/README.md

 # C-plus-plus-Games
-This game was made after the original Tic-Tac-Toe game but with a little twist -This was coded in C++
+This is where all of my mini games will be posted
+-All games in here are coded in C++